anindyahepth/BatchNorm_in_Transformers_CV/README.md

-Batch Normalization is a powerful regularization method for Neural Networks which can substantially speed up the training process by allowing a higher learning rate and removing dropout.
+Batch Normalization is a powerful regularization method for Neural Networks which can substantially speed up the learning process by allowing a higher learning rate and removing dropout.
 We investigate the impact of Batch Normalization in Transformer-based models tailored to Computer Vision tasks.
 As a first step, we implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard Vision Transformer (ViT).